The internet is not really a safe place to go out into.

 And yes, when you are in China, not only can you NOT visit sites like Google and/or Facebook but you also do not have the option of downloading such apps.

-So what people like you need to do in such a case is to purchase a VPN package before you go to China and then once there, connect to a VPN server which is located outside the country.
+So what people like you need to do in such a case is to purchase a VPN package with long validity before you go to China and then once there, connect to a VPN server which is located outside the country.

 Select a country where you are sure the app is available to download and use.